Scottish drug users 'consume most cocaine'

 Researchers, who quizzed 15,000 cocaine users, said the drug can be delivered "more quickly than a pizza" in Glasgow.

-The study found 36.7% of users in the city reported delivery of the drug "within 30 minutes".
+The survey, which is self-selecting and conducted anonymously, found 36.7% of users in the city reported delivery of the drug "within 30 minutes".

+For users in England that figure rises slightly to 36.8% - placing them fifth in the world rankings.

 Scots were found on average to consume 1.2g of cocaine in a single session, signifcantly higher than both the figure in England (0.7g) and the worldwide average (0.5g).